Rendezvous (festival)

-Rendezvous, aka RDV, is the annual four-day cultural festival organised by the Indian Institute of Technology Delhi in October.
+Rendezvous, known as "The RDV," is the flagship cultural festival of the Indian Institute of Technology Delhi (IIT Delhi).
+Taking place September 27 to September 30, 2025(It usually happens at the end of September or the beginning of October), this event transcends academia, attracting students from 1200+ colleges and welcoming a staggering 160,000+ attendees.
+It's a celebration of culture, art, and talent like no other, showcasing creativity and innovation at its finest.

 Events

 Rendezvous, in its every edition, hosts a large number of competitional and non-competitional events engaging a nationwide participation.
-Ms. and Mr. RDV, Fashion Show, Rap Battle, Beat Boxing are a few to name the mega flagship events.
+Faces of RDV(formerly known as Mr. & Mrs. RDV), Fashion Show, Comedy Hunt, Blitzkrieg Beatbox Battle, Rap Battle, Chess Tournament, Lifestyle, Chef's Art, Meme Fest, Valorant Tournament, Deguise (a cosplay event), FIFA Tournament, BGMI Tournament, COD Tournament, Stratazenith, Film Festival are a few to name the mega flagship events.
 Apart from these, a variety of competitions, workshops and talk sessions are organised by the respective cultural clubs of IIT Delhi namely Dance Club, Debating Club, Design Club, Dramatics Club, Fine Arts and Crafts Club, Hindi Samiti, Literary Club, Music Club, Photography and Films Club, Spic Macay, Quizzing Club.

 Pronites

 Following each eventful day at Rendezvous, Pronite brings out artists from various cultures together on a stage.
 It has been the main star attraction of the festival with performing artists ranging from the famous Indian musical trio, Shankar-Ehsaan-Loy to the famous American Rock Band, Hoobastank, having performed here.
-Dhoom, in the past has staged popular performances like Javed Akhtar, Shankar Mahadevan, Ehsaan Noorani and Loy Medonsa, Javed Ali in 2015, Falak Shabir and Arjit Singh in 2014, Farhan Akhtar, Hoobastank in 2013, Coke Studio@MTV (Papon, Shilpa Rao and Advaita Band) in 2012; Rabbi Shergill, Rohit Deshmukh, Kailash Kher, Amaan and Ayaan Ali Khan, Mohit Chauhan, KK in 2010.
+Dhoom, in the past has staged popular performances like Nucleya, Guru Randhawa and Sonu Nigam in 2023 earlier edition of March, Sunidhi Chauhan, Salim-Sulaiman and Benny Dayal in 2022, Shankar Ehsaan Loy, Amit Trivedi and Ritviz in 2019 Javed Akhtar, Shankar Mahadevan, Ehsaan Noorani and Loy Medonsa, Javed Ali in 2015, Falak Shabir and Arjit Singh in 2014, Farhan Akhtar, Hoobastank in 2013, Coke Studio@MTV (Papon, Shilpa Rao and Advaita Band) in 2012; Rabbi Shergill, Rohit Deshmukh, Kailash Kher, Amaan and Ayaan Ali Khan, Mohit Chauhan, KK in 2010.
 The Pro-Show Spectrum has maintained the legacy of hosting star casts of popular Bollywood movies like Chakravyuh (Arjun Rampal, Abhay Deol, Manoj Bajpai, Esha Gupta) in 2012, Band Baaja Baaraat (Anushka Sharma, Ranveer Singh) and Break Ke Baad (Deepika Padukone, Imran Khan) in 2010.
 Blitzkrieg has staged several international headliner bands like Cypher16 in 2012, Textures in 2010, Malefice in 2009, and Mindsnare in 2008; and Indian Rock Bands like Parikrama.

 Apart from competitions, some of the Indian top bands are also invited to perform.
 2016 witnessed the presence of the Junkyard Groove and Spud in the Box.
 These have been judged by prominent judges like Shiamak Davar (Choreography Competition 2012) and Shahnaz Husain (Fashion Show 2015).